ansible/ansible-lint/docs/usage.rst

 Linting Playbooks and Roles
 ---------------------------

-We recommend following the `collection structure layout`_ regardless if you are planning to build a collection or not.
+We recommend following the :ref:`collection structure layout
+<collection_structure>` regardless if you are planning to build a
+collection or not.
 Following that layout assures the best integration with all ecosystem tools as it helps them better distinguish between random YAML files and files managed by ansible.

 When you call ansible-lint without arguments the tool will use its internal heuristics to determine file types.